 Tesla hopes that this technology will help move energy consumption away from fossil fuels, towards renewables such as wind and solar.
 The technology can also be used for load sharing and as an emergency backup, like a generator.

 Despite the hefty price tag —$3,000 US for the 7KWh model, not including the inverter or installation costs, and $25,000 US for each 100KWh Powerpack unit— Tesla has already sold all the units it can produce in 2016.
-Which means there is a good chance that this technology will be coming soon to a home or business near you.
+This means there is a good chance that this technology will be coming soon to a home or business near you.

 In fact, Powerwall will be available in Canada soon, with pilots being installed as early as this fall.